Establish a U.S. Company and Leverage Opportunities to

 On page 4 is a review of the packages we covered and there is a video link review of our process and links to invest online.

-Once you get started, you will have immediate access to our 30-minute video on which state and entity is best for you.
+Once you get started, you will have immediate access to our video training on which state and entity is best for you.
 You will also have access to our webinar replay with our U.S. tax attorney on U.S. tax responsibilities.

 Here is a review of the process to establish a complete U.S. company: